j-stach/ezcfg/README.md

         field: TypeT,
 }
 ```
-Also note that each line follows `field=value`, where `value` can be any type that is representable in string form, as long as the formatted string does not contain the characters `\n` or `=`.
+Also note that each line obeys `field=value`, where `value` can be any type that is representable in string form, as long as the formatted string does not contain the characters `\n` or `=`.

 ## Development
-This crate is mostly complete, and designed to be lightweight and minimal.
+This crate is mostly complete, and designed to be lightweight and minimal. <br>
 New features (e.g., provided methods for `Config`) may be added later if their absence is salient.

 If you encounter any bugs, please leave an issue!